 When you leave a job, your employer should give you a P45.
 Your P45 shows how much you've earned and how much tax you've paid so far in the current tax year.
 It also gives your tax code, which your new employer will need.
 If you don't get a P45, your new employer will have to use an emergency tax code until they can find out what tax code you should be on.

 An emergency code assumes that you are only entitled to the basic personal allowance.
 It does not take into account any other tax code allowances and tax code reductions and reliefs you may be entitled to, such as blind person’s allowance.
-So the emergency tax code for 2018/19 is 1185L, which is actually the same as the normal code for the vast majority of people.
+So the emergency tax code for 2019/20 is 1250L, which is actually the same as the normal code for the vast majority of people.

 Emergency tax codes are only ever meant to be temporary.
 If you're on one and don't know why, contact RIFT for help.

 The main problem if you find you’re on an emergency tax code is that your wages may get taxed at 50%.
 It will never be more than this as there is a rule that in any one month the amount collected under PAYE cannot exceed 50% of the total pay – but that’s not much consolation as most people can’t afford to miss half their take home pay.
 This happens because normally PAYE is worked out on what’s called a “cumulative basis”.
 This means that when your employer takes the tax away from your wages they take into account:

 - all the tax you have paid in the tax year to date,